 Functional Testing for User Interface

-Software testers may perform functional testing services for user interface, which consists of five phases:
+Software testers may perform functional testing services for user interface, which consists of six phases:

 - UI requirements analysis;